SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students have found their individually effective communication and presentation styles.
+Upon completing this course, alumni have found their individually effective communication and presentation styles.
 They are able to authentically but also adequately communicate for the situation and system.
 They make convincing and effective presentations using their individual presentation styles.
-Students know how to efficiently moderate work groups.
+Alumni know how to efficiently moderate work groups.
 They recognize team processes to optimize working in teams.
 They are capable of convincing by arguing with clear statements, and of applying negotiation techniques.

 Superior module: